Narita International Airport: Keisei trains

 Keisei operates two lines between Narita Airport and central Tokyo.
 The newer Keisei Narita Airport Line follows an almost straight path across northern Chiba Prefecture, while the older Keisei Main Line passes through the cities of Narita, Sakura and Funabashi.
 The lines converge at Keisei-Takasago Station in northeast Tokyo and then follow a common right-of-way to Nippori Station and Keisei Ueno Station, both located on the northeast side of the Yamanote Line that loops around central Tokyo.

 Keisei operates a number of trains between the airport and Tokyo:

 Skyliner is the fastest train between the airport and the Yamanote Line.
 Travel time is 36 min to Nippori and 41 min to Keisei Ueno.
 Tokyo Station can be reached in 50 min with a transfer to the Yamanote Line.
-A single trip from the airport to Nippori Station costs ¥2,470, making the Skyliner one of the cheapest limited express train options between the airport and Tokyo.
+The Skyliner is one of the cheapest limited express train options between the airport and Tokyo.

 Morningliner and Eveningliner trains respectively operate toward Tokyo in the morning and away from Tokyo in the evening, and make intermediate stops at Keisei Narita, Keisei Sakura, Yachiyodai, Keisei Funabashi and Aoto to accommodate commuters.
-A single trip to Nippori Station on this route costs ¥1,440.

 Access Express suburban trains run through the Narita Sky Access Line but with intermediate stops en route.
 A single trip from the airport to Nihombashi Station (on the Toei Asakusa Line) costs ¥1,330.
 Most Access Express trains run to Haneda Airport via the Toei Asakusa Line and Keikyu Main Line before 5pm, while after that most services run to Nippori and Keisei Ueno.

 Limited Express suburban trains run through the Keisei Main Line.
 These are the cheapest and slowest trains between Narita and central Tokyo, reaching Nippori in 70–75 min and Keisei Ueno in 75–80 min.
-A single trip to Nippori Station on this route costs ¥1,030.

 All seats are reserved on the express "Liner" services, while the suburban "Express" services use open seating.